The Militia: A Few Words and Things to Consider

 Putting It Together

-The militia and/or State Guard is a cost-effective means of fulfilling America’s defense needs.
+The militia and State Guard are a cost-effective means of fulfilling America’s defense needs.
 It has been said that State Guard units are now the true successors to the militias that the Framers intended as state and local checks upon federal power.
-State Guard units are consistent with a constitutional states’ rights philosophy, and a welcomed organization in most states.
+State Guard units are consistent with a constitutional states’ rights philosophy and a welcomed organization in most states.
 Under federal law, any of the states or territories in the United States may maintain a state defense force, and nearly half of them choose to do so.
 There is no reason why your group cannot be a part of that defense.

 My suggestions are as follows: if your state does not currently have a State Guard, carry yourselves as one and consider seeking official status as one.
 You might also consider joining groups such as sgaus.org.
 Or if your state already has a State Guard, consider gaining membership or discuss having your unit somehow join the existing Guard’s hierarchy.
 The options are endless.

 Know in your heart that the militia is not a bad thing.
 The militia is a very necessary part of our culture and will continue to be.
-Sure, in the past, there have been some rogue militia members who have done some bad things, but this was not the fault of the militia; it was the horrible actions of an individual.
-Generally speaking, the militia is not participating in horrendous acts and they do not want horrible things to happen.
+Sure, in the past, some rogue militia members have done some bad things, but this was not the fault of the militia; it was the horrible actions of an individual.
+Generally speaking, the militia is not participating in horrendous acts, and they do not want horrible things to happen.
 They simply love their country.
 And though you may not know it, they are gaining the support of the citizenry and local authority.

 Let me reiterate something I shared in previous works.
 Brevard County Sheriff, Wayne Ivey, says that “It takes a community to protect a community” and says that “Terrorists and active shooters are using every weapon available to target citizens: guns, knives, trucks, hammers, and even explosives.”
 Ivey believes that “now, more than ever is the time for our citizens to be prepared to serve as the first line of defense (FOX13, 2017).”
-I believe that an armed citizen, the militia, and/or State Guard are all necessary for our safety and protection and are the best first line.
+I believe that armed citizens, the militia, and State Guard are all necessary for our safety and protection and are the best first line.